Shopify/FunctionalTableData/README.md

 ## Getting started
 To use the Functional Table Data (FTD) two things are required, one instance of UITableView, and an instance of the FTD itself.
 Once both are available, typically in a view controller's `viewDidLoad`, they are connected together using
-`functionalTableData.tableView = myTableViewInstance`.
+`functionalTableData.tableView = yourTableViewInstance`.
 After this, every time we want to display/update the data we simply call `functionalTableData.renderAndDiff(sections)`.

 ## Usage